 Cryptoleptis is another herbal option that has been noted to help patients who relapse when anti-malerials fail or for those who need milder treatment that still hinders babesia reproduction and action.

 Re-treatment or long term treatment is often needed in chronic or long-standing cases.
 Patients may experience a worsening of the symptoms while treating babesiosis (reported in some to be during the first two weeks or later).
 Once this worsening occurs a few times, the patient should enter into a more stable recovery phase, although with each dose increase you may notice more symptoms.
 Of special note- this worsening is often accompanied by what patients have dubbed the "Mepron Blues", which can be a deepening depression, emotional instability, insomnia, aches and an increase in anxiety levels.

 Additional Babesia Information

 There are more than 100 known species of Babesia that can infect various small mammals, primates, rats and gerbils.
 The first Babesia species was discovered in 1888 by Victor Babes, a Hungarian pathologist in whose honor the organisms were subsequently named.

 After a transfusion with infected blood, the incubation period can be up to nine weeks.
 The risk factors for the recipient have included donors who have had exposure in endemic areas.
-Additionally, transplacental and perinatal transmission have both been reported in the literature.

 The typical incubation period of Babesiosis varies from 5 to 33 days; however, most patients do not recall tick exposure.
 The correlation between the level of the serology titer and the severity of symptoms is poor, and tests may be false-negative in many cases.

-Please see subpages below or more information.
+Please see subpages below for more information.